genyrosk/gym-chess/README.md

 # Building the Rust code

-The `v2` environment uses a chess engine implemented in Rust that uses [PyO3](https://github.com/PyO3/pyo3) to to bind to the Python interpreter.
+The `v2` environment uses a chess engine implemented in Rust that uses [PyO3](https://github.com/PyO3/pyo3) to bind to the Python interpreter.
 Rust is an amazing compiled language and this project holds 2 configurations:

-- `Cargo.py.toml` is used to build the library with `setup.py`
+- `Cargo.py.toml` is used to build the library into a Python module with `setup.py`
 - `Cargo.dev.toml` is used to build directly with `cargo` and to access the library in the `main.rs` script for development purposes

 Note: we haven't found a way to specify the Cargo toml file to either process, so copy the contents of the config you want to use into `Cargo.toml` to make it work.